Behaviour and learning agreement

 - Act in a way to cause, or which is likely to cause, disruption or distress to College staff, other visitors, other student residents or members of the general public, or constitute a serious risk to the health, safety or welfare of others, or their property.

-- No outside visitors are permitted in the residences at any time.
+- Allow outside visitors in the residences at any time.

-- Summer School participants are not allowed to visit their friends in their rooms.
+- Visit their friends in their rooms.
 There will be other facilities provided to enable socialising during scheduled free time.

-- Participants are expected to be in their rooms at specified times (which will be indicated on the first day).
+- Leave their rooms after lights out (timings will be indicated on the first day).

-- The internal telephones in the rooms are only to be used in the event of an emergency, or to contact reception / Summer School staff should residents not have access to a working mobile phone.
+- Use the internal telephones in the rooms except the event of an emergency, or to contact reception / Summer School staff should residents not have access to a working mobile phone.

-- No items, including temporary items, may be fixed to any walls.
+- Fix any items, including temporary items, to any walls.

-- Gas and liquid fuel heaters, candles, irons, rice cookers and cooking appliances must not, in any circumstances, be used in bedrooms.
+- Use any gas and liquid fuel heaters, candles, irons, rice cookers and cooking appliances, in any circumstances in bedrooms.
 Electric fires and heaters must not be used in bedrooms unless provided by the College.

-- No music or musical instruments should be played before 09.00 and after 22.00 each day.
+- Play music or musical instruments before 09.00 and after 22.00 each day.
 During permitted hours, there is to be no loud music or excessive noise.

-- Fire detectors in rooms are provided for the students’ safety and are not to be tampered with.
+- Tamper with fire detectors in rooms which are provided for the students’ safety.
 Any breach of this provision will result in a fine of £75.00 in addition to any additional cleaning costs incurred by the College or the cost of repair work on fire detectors that have been tampered with.

 6. Computing rules